Odenari/Odenari/README.md

-## Hi there 👋 My name is Anton and I am a Freelancer 🙂
+## Hi there 👋 My name is --Anton-- and I am a Freelancer 🙂

 - 🧮 I’m currently working on translations based marketplace App
 - 💠 I’m currently learning TON and overall blockchain environment